Abibubble/sorting-hat/README.md

 ### Features
 * A randomised house appears when you click the sorting hat.
+* Audio is available to switch on or off at any point, to add atmosphere.

 ### Audio
 * On any page, once the audio is turned on, a crackling fire sound can be heard, giving the atmosphere of a common room at Hogwarts.